 It is possible to allow employees access to the internet without worrying about their safety or putting your network at risk.
 With browser isolation, companies can be assured that destructive viruses and malware will not enter the network through compromised webpages.

-Remote browser isolation enables safe access to web content by separating a user from the actual web application.
-By creating an “air gap” between the user and potentially risky web content, organizations can confidently stop attacks from advanced threats and protect sensitive data as well as employees.
+Remote browser isolation, or web isolation, enables safe access to web content by separating a user, and their local network and infrastructure, from the actual web applications and browsing activity.
+By creating a “browser sandbox” between the user and potentially risky web content, organizations can confidently stop attacks from advanced threats and protect sensitive data as well as employees.

 Gartner has been espousing the benefits of browser isolation technologies for much of this decade.